 Sometimes when bruises are large, they may cause discomfort or pain.
 Remember RICE for treating light bruises: rest, ice, compression, elevation.
 Ice should be used within 24 to 48 hours post-trauma to restrict blood flow to the area and prevent further internal bleeding.
 After about two to three days to ensure all internal bleeding has subsided, use warm compress and do light massages to encourage blood flow and relieve pain.
 Simple pain relievers and NSAIDS can be used to lessen inflammation and pain.
 Medicated creams such as Hirudoid may be used for faster healing.

 Strain and sprain

-These are very common injuries not only in cycling but in other sports as well.
-When we here fellow athletes say they “pulled a muscle,” it could either be a sprain or strain.
+These are common injuries not only in cycling but in other sports as well.
+When we hear fellow athletes say they “pulled a muscle,” it could either be a sprain or strain.